joaovitorsilvestre/fython/README.md

 `Expeted ...
 Received: KEYWORD` should be `Expeted ...
 Received: lambda`

 #### MUST HAVE
-- [ ] Remove dependency of Jason lib
+- [x] Remove dependency of Jason lib
 - [ ] Support to multiline if with elif and else
 - [ ] Support to tuples
 - [ ] Support to pattern match
+- [x] Create the pos_parser.
+- [x] PosParser -> convert the locall function calls to support call function without dot
-- [ ] Create the pos_parser.
-This will be executed after parser to check logic like imports, undefined vars, etc.
+- [ ] PosParser -> Add logic to check imports, undefined vars, etc.
 - [ ] Support to dict access with dots.
 Eg `a = {"oi": 2}`, `Map.get(a, "oi") == a.1`
 - [ ] `and` and `or` operators must work with multiline